Stoppedpuma/wshowkeys/README.md

 Originally Forked from https://git.sr.ht/~sircmpwn/wshowkeys as Drew has moved onto other things.

-This fork is from https://github.com/ammgws/wshowkeys and contains small improvements such as unicode icons, and readability improvements
+This fork is from https://github.com/ammgws/wshowkeys and contains small improvements such as unicode icons, and readability improvements.

 ## Known issues / Issues to be aware of prior to usage